 Asset-Level Risk Management

-PCRX pulls in data that identifies a building’s physical climate risk and assigns a score from 0 to 100.
-Buildings with “red flag” scores are among the top 5% most exposed in one or more climate hazard categories compared with a database of more than 1 million buildings worldwide.
+PCRX pulls in data that identifies a building’s physical climate risk and assigns a percentile score compared with climate risk data from nearly all areas of the Earth where commerce is done.
+For example, a building with a Heat Stress score of 85 means that it is in the 85th percentile globally for its exposure to heat stress.
+Buildings with “red flag” scores are among the top 5% most exposed in one or more climate hazard categories compared with millions of buildings worldwide.

 Now That I Know My Risk, What’s Next?

 Knowledge is power: When real estate companies take charge of their own asset-level data, they can better diversify their investments—for example, building in low-risk areas to balance out high-risk investments.
 They can also assign value to projects that make their buildings more resilient.
 In addition to retrofit projects, resilience can be incorporated in building design and construction—and not just in areas currently deemed high-risk.